kestrel-123/odin-recipes/README.md

 # odin-recipes
-html recipe page as project practice
+Simple recipe page as html project practice

+Uses lists, links, and other elements to collect a set of recipes that can be clicked through.